-Erez Law, an investment fraud law firm, represents investors nationwide that were sold certain structured products referred to as “steepeners” which are either notes or CDs that pay varying levels of interest depending on the steepness of flatness of the yield curve.
-When the yield curve flattened in 2018 and long term interest rates were equal to short term interest rates, these steepeners rapidly declined in value and either ceased paying interest or paid significantly lower interest.
-In 2019, the yield curve inverted and short term interest rates rose to a higher level than long term interest rates causing yet more losses.
+Erez Law is currently investigating structured products.
+We are an investment fraud law firm, represents investors nationwide that were sold certain structured products referred to as “steepeners” which are either notes or CDs that pay varying levels of interest depending on the steepness or flatness of the yield curve.
+When the yield curve flattened in 2018 and long-term interest rates were equal to short-term interest rates, these steepeners rapidly declined in value and either ceased paying interest or paid significantly lower interest.
+In 2019, the yield curve inverted, and short-term interest rates rose to a higher level than long-term interest rates causing yet more losses.
 The negative impact on investors owning steepeners has been dramatic.

 Additionally, structured products do not trade on an exchange and are generally not liquid investments.
 Structured products are issued by brokerage firms and are registered with the SEC.
 Structured CDs are issued by banks and are not registered with the SEC.

 Steepeners are generally long-term, illiquid debt.
 They also generally pay quarterly interest, if any, equal to a multiple of the difference between two interest rates less a spread.
 Steepeners are generally callable at par plus accrued interest for part of a quarter, typically after just one year.
 Since the issuers would call the notes unless the interest they were likely to pay were below market rates, investors were virtually certain to not be compensated for the risk of these structured products.